 The truth about breast cancer is that the financial burdens can be just as devastating as the physical ones.
-This is why the Canadian Breast Cancer Support Fund (CBCSF) exists – to bridge the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.
+This is why the Breast Cancer Support Fund (BCSF) exists – to bridge the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.
 Cancer-related out-of-pocket expenses, such as medication not covered for treatment, over-the-counter medications, transportation costs, hospital parking, prosthetics, wigs, food, restorative therapies and medical devices add to the burden for patients who are sick, vulnerable and fighting for their lives.

-With the help of its generous partners, the CBCSF provides short-term financial support so that patients can focus, simply and solely, on fighting their devastating disease.
+With the help of its generous partners, the BCSF provides short-term financial support so that patients can focus, simply and solely, on fighting their devastating disease.
 The breast cancer patients we support are as varied as the women one meets every day – working women, young mothers, students, single women, and the self-employed; women in the earliest states of breast cancer and women diagnosed with Stage IV metastatic breast cancer.

 About the breast cancer patients who have received support:

 - Almost 80% of patients have an annual household income of $25,000 or less